microsoft/OrcasNinjaTeam/azure-postgresql/data_migration/README.md

 # Faster dump/restore
 pg\_dump/pg\_restore is not a super optimal approach for data migration in postgres because:
 - pg\_restore has to wait until pg\_dump finishes.
 - pg\_dump/pg\_restore cannot run in parallel across a single table.
 You can parallelize them across tables but a single table can be read/written only via a single threads.
+This can be done if the table is partitioned though.

 These script(s) focus on optimizing the above 2:
 - Simultaneous reading and writing from source table